jhuang6451/nabu_fedora/README.md

 A set of scripts and GitHub Actions workflows to build a custom Fedora 42 image for the Xiaomi Pad 5 (nabu) device (aarch64), along with tutorials and resources for installation.
 The build process produces a bootable root filesystem and an EFI System Partition (ESP) image.

 > [!NOTE]
 > Initial username is `user` and the password is `fedora`.

 > [!IMPORTANT]
+> The ESP partition on your device **HAS TO be labeled** `ESPNABU` , Because this is how fstab finds it.
+I will find a workaround ASAP.

+## Disclaimer

-> This project is still in early stages.
-Use it at your own risk.
+**This project is still in early stages.
+Use it at your own risk.**

 ## Features